justinGmail/ZeroCostEngineering/README.md

 Note, in the future this Flask server will spin up its own Docker contaienrs (or container microservices) to run the returned code.
 This is a more elegant solution.

 **ollama** - This creates an Ollama container.
-As user's make requests to develop an application, this is the part of the virtual engineer that provides the raw code.
+As users make requests to develop an application, this is the part of the virtual engineer that provides the raw code.
 The flask_server receives and stictches together the code and runs the application.
 The ollama container can be instructed to use different LLM's to produce a reply.